 When Are Your Watering Days in Perth?

-Head to the Water Corporation website here to search your allocated watering days using your house number and postcode.
+Use this handy guide from the Water Corporation to figure out your allocated watering days using your house number and postcode.

 Remember, it’s vital that we all work together to preserve our water resources here in Western Australia, and when using a quality irrigation system, the allocated watering and sprinkler days are enough to keep your lawns and gardens green and healthy.